admb-project/admb-project.github.io/community/bibliography/index.md

 <p><a href="http://icesjms.oxfordjournals.org/content/62/8/1543.full.pdf">Trenkel, V., Skaug, H.J.
 2005.
 Disentangling the effects of trawl efficiency and population abundance on catch data using random effects models.
 ICES Journal of Marine Science 62:1543-1555.</a></p>
 <a name="U"></a>
 <a name="V"></a>
+<p>van der Hammen, T., J.J.
+Poos, H. van Overzee, H.J.L.
+Heessen, A. Magnusson, and A.D.
+Rijnsdorp.
+2013.
+Population ecology of turbot and brill: what can we learn from two rare flatfish species?
+J. Sea Res.
+84:96-108.</p>
 <p>van Poorten, B. T., C. J. Walters, and N. G. Taylor.
 2012.
 A field-based bioenergetics model for estimating time-varying food consumption and growth.
 Transactions of the American Fisheries Society 141:943-961.</p>
 <a name="W"></a>
 <p>Walsh, C.T., Pease, B.C., Hoyle, S.D., and Booth, D.J.
 2006.
 Variability in growth of longfinned eels among coastal catchments of south-eastern Australia.
 Journal of Fish Biology 68:1693-1706.</p>